-If the controller detects a problem with cylinder 5’s contribution of, it will set the generic powertrain code P0275.
+If the controller detects a problem with cylinder 5’s contribution of power, it will set the generic powertrain code P0275.

 Note: The definition of code P0275 can differ according to the vehicle manufacturer.
 Check the appropriate repair manual or repair database for the exact code definition.

 What are the Common Causes of the P0275 Code?

 - Internal engine failure

 What are the Common Symptoms of the P0275 Code?

 - Engine idles roughly

 How to Diagnose the P0275 Code